OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 With the upgraded Chocolatey runbook working, you can publish the runbook and set a schedule to execute the script, much like a [CRON JOB](https://en.wikipedia.org/wiki/Cron) or a [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler).

-To set this up, select the triggers option under **Operations**, and select **Add scheduled trigger**.
+To set this up, select the triggers option under **Operations**, and select **ADD SCHEDULED TRIGGER**.

 ![Add a Scheduled Trigger](images/addscheduledtrigger.png "width=500")

-On the **New scheduled trigger** page, and you need to enter:
+On the **New scheduled trigger** page, you need to enter:

 - **Name**
 - **Description**
 - **Select the Runbook to run on the scheduled trigger**
 - **Select the environment**
 - **Select a schedule of daily or alternative schedule**
-- **Select the Interval at which it should execute**
+- **Select at what interval at which it should execute**
 - **Select the time the schedule should execute**

 ![Scheduled Trigger](images/scheduledtrigger.png "width=500")

 This triggers daily at the time you set.
-I selected 12.30 pm as that’s when many people go to lunch.
+I selected 12.30 PM as that’s when many people go to lunch.

-All of the configuration in this post can be found on our [samples instance](https://samples.octopus.app) by logging in as guest and selecting the **Target - Windows** space.
+All of the configuration in this post can be found on our [samples instance](https://samples.octopus.app) by logging in as a guest and selecting the **Target - Windows** space.

 ## Conclusion

-Octopus Runbooks and Chocolatey work well together and give you the flexibility to automate the installation and configuration of servers both on-premises and in the cloud.
-They take away the need to install thousands applications across your organization’s infrastructure.
+Octopus Runbooks and Chocolatey work well together, giving you the flexibility to automate the installation and configuration of servers both on-premises and in the cloud.
+They eliminate the need to install thousands of applications across your organization’s infrastructure.

-To see this in action, check out my webinar with [Paul Broadwith](https://blog.pauby.com) from Chocolatey about [Operations automation with Octopus Runbooks and Chocolatey](https://www.youtube.com/watch?v=E0z4QbwTuBg), which demonstrates how easy this is to do with runbooks on cloud infrastructure.
+To see this in action, watch our webinar, [Automating your infrastructure & applications with Runbooks and Chocolatey](https://octopus.com/events/automating-your-infrastructure-applications-with-runbooks-and-chocolatey), with [Paul Broadwith](https://blog.pauby.com) from Chocolatey.

 !include <q2-2022-newsletter-cta>